nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: You want to edit the time and the duration of the first appointment in the appointment list.

-Step 1: Input `editapp 1 st/2020-10-10 11:00 d/30` into the command box and press Enter.
+Step 1: Input `editappt 1 st/2020-10-10 11:00 d/30` into the command box and press Enter.

 Step 2: On the overview tab, you can find the newly updated appointment inside the appointment list.

 Step 3: If the newly updated appointment is due within a week from today, you can also see the appointment details inside the calendar.

-#### 3.4.3 Deleting an appointment: `deleteapp`
+#### 3.4.3 Deleting an appointment: `deleteappt`

 Delete the specified appointment from the appointment database.

-Format: `deleteapp INDEX`
+Format: `deleteappt INDEX`

 * `INDEX` refers to the appointment's index number as shown in the displayed appointment list in the overview tab.
     * It **must be a positive number**, eg. 1, 2, 3, …​

 Example: You want to delete your next upcoming appointment as your patient could not make it.

-Step 1: Input `deleteapp 1` and press Enter.
+Step 1: Input `deleteappt 1` and press Enter.

 Step 2: The first appointment displayed will be removed from the appointment list immediately.
 You can also see that the appointment is no longer being displayed on the calendar.